 This is another task from the pastoral plan, intended to improve communications within and without the parish.
 The initial web site design was provided by Maria Murphy and the content of the web pages was provided by the communications team which is a sub-group of the pastoral council.
 The web site contains many pages with numerous documents that can be downloaded for inspection.

-In February 2012 the current (new) web site went live.
-The design was by Stephen de Roiste and the content was provided by the communications team.
-A major feature of the new web site and the catalyst for the new design is the information now provided about the Fenor cemetery.
+In February 2012 the web site was redesigned by Stephen de Roiste and the content was provided by the communications team.
+A major feature of the new web site and the catalyst for the new design was the information now provided about the Fenor cemetery.
 This includes headstone information and grave photographs which were gathered by the graveyard team.
 The data base created to make this information accessible to the public was also designed by Stephen de Roiste.
-It is hoped that the information on this web site concerning the cemetery in Dunhill will be updated in the not too distant future.
-The new website has now had more than 12,000 visitors.

 In April 2011 the parish Facebook Page went live.
 The Page is linked to the web site but independent of it.
 Perhaps the most important aspect of the Page is the way it allows parishioners and any other interested people to join in the life of the parish in ways that were not possible before.
 The Page is regularly accessed by several hundred people, some from as far away as the UK, the USA, Australia, and Cork.
 There is a large following in Dublin and a dedicated few who read the Page in Polish.
 Most of the readers are in the 25 to 45 age group and female readers number nearly twice as many as male readers.